-This meeting was held under the European Commission and European industrial associations with an aim to introduce the European firms to American management practices.
+This meeting was held under the European Commission and European industrial associations to introduce the European firms to American management practices.
 Later, Klaus Schwab founded the World Economic Fund as a nonprofit organization and conducted the annual meetings each January to draw European business leaders to Davos.

 To know more in detail about the European Union, visit the linked article

 This annual meeting gave the political leaders a platform to promote their interests.
 Recently, in the year 2019, Brazilian President Jair Bolsonaro attended the annual meeting at Davos and addressed the economic policies of Brazil.
 He assured that Brazil will be the protector of the rainforest and also a resource for food production and export.
 Environmental concerns like extreme weather events and the failure of climate change mitigation and adaptation were among the top-ranking global risks expressed by WEF attendees.

 To know more about the World Economic Forum (WEF) refer to the table given below: